RhysLees/jetstream-user-timezone/README.md

 ## Usage

-Goto `resources/views/profile/show.blade.php` and and the following between the information form and passworf form.
+Goto `resources/views/profile/show.blade.php` and and the following between the information form and password form.

 ```php
 @livewire('jetstream-user-timezone::update-timezone-form')